ayaka14732/TinyPE-on-Win10/README.md

 ![Run `tiny1.exe`](images/tiny1.exe.png)

-**File size 94208 bytes.
-Entropy 5.924863**

-### Step 2

-> Change the command line options of MSVC compiler to reduce the size of the generated file
+**Step 2: Reduce the size of the generated PE file by changing the command line options of the MSVC compiler.**

 This step mainly referenced [Minimize the size of your program – high level](https://blogs.msdn.microsoft.com/xiangfan/2008/09/19/minimize-the-size-of-your-program-high-level/) and [Linker Options](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=vs-2019).